 How can a member identify the contractors working in their area?

-Contractors will be wearing orange vests/shirts, identification badges noting they are CEC contractors, and all vehicles (including trucks and ATVs) will have a CEC contractor sign on them.
-The Orange shirts will have “Estrada Consultants” on the front of the shirt and “Inspector” on the back and will be wearing CEC logoed hats as well.
+Contractors have identification badges noting they are CEC contractors, and vehicles will have a CEC contractor sign on them.
+In addition, contractors will be wearing CEC logoed hats.

 What will the contractors do?

-Contractors will make sure CEC infrastructure is compliant with National Electric Safety Code and rules set forth by the Oregon Public Utility Commission.
-For overhead inspections, contractors will visually inspect poles, wires, transformers, and cross arms for damage.
-They will also drill and test poles at and below ground level for pole structure soundness.
+Contractors will ensure CEC infrastructure is compliant with National Electric Safety Code and the Oregon Public Utility Commission requirements.
+Contractors will perform overhead inspections, including poles, wires, transformers, and cross arms for damage.
+They also drill and test poles at and below ground level for pole structure soundness.

 Will this require my service to be interrupted?